how the peep learning together programme is delivered

 creative play activities (during the session and/or ideas to try at home).

-was designed to be used flexibly by Peep-trained practitioners, to meet the needs and interests of local families
+The LTP is relevant to all parents/carers and young children, and can be used for both targeted and universal work with families.
+It was designed to be used flexibly by Peep-trained practitioners, to meet the needs and interests of their local families

-can be used as part of a multi-agency approach to working with families – Peep-trained practitioners work within health, education, childcare, adult and community learning, social care, family support, youth work, psychology, libraries, volunteering...
+The LTP can be used in the home or 1:1, in universal or targeted groups, in drop-in sessions or child health clinics, in a school or nursery, online – wherever families spend time.
+It can be used as part of a multi-agency approach to working with families – Peep practitioners work within health, education, childcare, family support, Early Help, children's centres/ family hubs, adult and community learning, social care, youth work, psychology, libraries, volunteering...